jsa4000/homelab-ops/docs/layers/networking/cilium.md

 ![Overview of Cilium features for networking, observability, service mesh, and runtime security](../../images/cilium-overview.png)

+This is an overview of the main functionalities of Cilium:

+* Protect and secure APIs transparently
+* Secure service to service communication based on identities
+* Secure access to and from external services
+* Simple Networking
+* Load Balancing
+* Bandwidth Management
+* Monitoring and Troubleshooting

 ## Components

 A deployment of Cilium and Hubble consists of the following components running in a cluster: